systechafrica/systechafrica.github.io/accounts/budget.md

 ### Budget

 The set of configurations under the Budget menu are set to aid in the creation and management of budgetary allocations in a scheme.
-Click a link to open the respective window for specific configurations as shown below:
+Click on the drop-down submenu links to open the respective window for specific configurations as shown below:

 <img  alt="Budget menu" width="100%" height="auto"  class="center"  src="../media5/bdg1.png">